kasprzakdanielt/SOAPUI-PDF-Reporting-Tool/README.md

 ## Getting Started

 To generate a report you can ask SOAPUI to produce it through the TestRunner you can launch testRunner by right-clicking on the Test suite test case or the entire project you want to run.
-Go to the reports tab and select the two options shown below.
-Then set the Root Folder to where you want to save the reports.
 These reports are generated in an XML format and are not presentable.

 My 'tool' was designed as a substitute for pdf report generation that is available in SOAPUI Pro version.
 Basic reports for functional tests are working.